About Us

 Who We Are

-Eastern Sierra Conservation Corps is a developmental leadership organization committed to building a stronger and more inclusive outdoor community.
+ESCC is a leadership development organization dedicated to building a stronger, more inclusive outdoor community.

-We strive to facilitate an environment of belonging throughout all of our programming and intentionally recruit participants and staff from priority populations including Black, Indigenous, AAPI, People of the Global Majority, Women, Women of color, LGBTQ2SIA+
+Our focus is on empowering individuals from historically marginalized communities, fostering an environment of belonging and inclusion in all our programs.
+We intentionally recruit participants and staff from priority populations, including Black, Indigenous, AAPI, People of the Global Majority, Women, Women of Color, and LGBTQ2SIA+ individuals.

 How We Began